SanneBerends/LAMAS/docs/example.markdown

 worlds possible where player 1 has either cards with values two and zero, or with values one and zero.

 Player 2 knows
 about the zero because that is the card drawn from the discard pile.
-Player 2 knows that the other card has value one or two because if player 1 would have had two times value zero, they would have called 'Bever', and if they would have had a card with value three they would have discarded that card in the previous turn, instead of discarding a two.
+Player 2 knows that the other card has value zero, one or two because if player 1 would have had a card with value three they would have discarded that card in the previous turn, instead of discarding a two.
 ![sit_after_turn1](/images/ex_after_turn1.png)
    *This figure shows the situation of the game after turn 1.*